renode/renode-docs/source/introduction/testing.rst

 Renode is very well suited to be a part of an automated tests scenario, e.g. run in the background on a CI server.

-Renode is integrated with the Robot Framework testing suite and provides user-friendly scripts for running tests.
+Renode is integrated with the `Robot Framework <https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#introduction>`_ testing suite and provides user-friendly scripts for running tests.

-It comes with a variety of prepared test scripts but it also allows you to extend them or add new ones.
+It comes with a variety of prepared test scripts, but it also allows you to extend them or add new ones.

 Running the robot test script
 -----------------------------